samsquire/cloud-desktop/README.md

 **Desktop queuing** The ability for a desktop to queue operations across multiple machines

 **Enable community solutions** Other people have approaches to various system problems and ways of doing things with their computers.
-Such as writing their own personal managemenet system, deciding how to analyse log files.
+Such as writing their own personal management system, deciding when to delete log files, or some other per user choice about how things should work.

 **Remote logging** Send log files to the cloud box for archival and search.